Α-Amanitin

 α-Amanitin (alpha-Amanitin) is a cyclic peptide of eight amino acids.
 It is possibly the most deadly of all the amatoxins, toxins found in several species of the mushroom genus Amanita, one being the death cap (Amanita phalloides) as well as the destroying angel, a complex of similar species, principally A. virosa and A. bisporigera.
 It is also found in the mushrooms Galerina marginata, Lepiota subincarnata and Conocybe rugosa.
 The oral of amanitin is 100 μg/kg for rats.

-Unlike most cyclic peptides, amatoxins (and phallotoxins) are synthesized on ribosomes.
+Amatoxins (and phallotoxins) are part of the RiPP class of natural products.
 The genes encoding the proprotein for α-amanitin belong to the same family as those that encode for phallacidin (a phallotoxin).

 Scientific use

 α-Amanitin is a selective inhibitor of RNA polymerase II and III but not I. This mechanism makes it a deadly toxin.

 α-Amanitin can also be used to determine which types of RNA polymerase are present.
 This is done by testing the sensitivity of the polymerase in the presence of α-amanitin.
 RNA polymerase I is insensitive, RNA polymerase II is highly sensitive (inhibited at 1μg/ml), RNA polymerase III is moderately sensitive (inhibited at 10μg/ml), and RNA polymerase IV is slightly sensitive (inhibited at 50μg/ml).